codeGROOVE-dev/r2r-docs/docs/github-bot.md

-# GitHub Reviewer Bot
+# GitHub App

+The GitHub App is the foundation of Ready-to-Review.
+It provides:

+1. **Real-time notifications**: Sends PR events to Dashboard, Slack, and Goose instantly
-Automatically assigns reviewers based on code ownership and current workload.
+2. **Automated reviewer assignment**: Assigns reviewers based on code ownership and workload
+3. **PR state tracking**: Monitors CI status, approvals, and changes

+**Required for all other components to function.**

 **Part of Ready-to-Review** - [Home](index.md) | [Getting Started](getting-started.md) | [Dashboard](dashboard.md) | [Slack](slack.md) | [Goose](goose.md)

 ## How It Works

-When you create a PR:
+When you create or update a PR:

+1. **GitHub webhook** fires and sends event to Ready-to-Review
+2. **Real-time broadcast** to Dashboard, Slack, and Goose (15-30 seconds)
+3. **Reviewer assignment** (for new PRs):
-1. Bot runs `git blame` on changed files
+   - Runs `git blame` on changed files
-2. Scores candidates by code ownership percentage
+   - Scores candidates by code ownership percentage
-3. Filters out bots and overloaded reviewers (>9 active PRs)
+   - Filters out bots and overloaded reviewers (>9 active PRs)
-4. Assigns top 1-3 reviewers
+   - Assigns top 1-3 reviewers
-5. Triggers notifications
+4. **State tracking** updates based on CI, approvals, and changes

-Runs within 15-30 seconds of PR creation.
+**Typical response time:** 15-30 seconds
+**Maximum wait time:** 60 seconds

+If no reviewer is assigned after 60 seconds, see [Troubleshooting](troubleshooting.md#no-reviewers-assigned).

 ## Assignment Algorithm